Attigny, Ardennes: Contemporary era

-The town was badly damaged by the two world wars.
+The town was badly damaged in World War I and World War II.

 From 14 May to 10 June 1940 the 18th Infantry Regiment of Pau fought at Attigny.
 For 25 consecutive days it repelled successive attacks by an enemy superior in numbers and resources.
 They left their position in order, their flanks being threatened by the German advance.

 The town was destroyed in 1914 and 1940.
 Attigny holds two Croix de Guerre, one from each world war.
 A monument to the 18th Infantry Regiment was inaugurated on 20 September 1947 near the canal bridge.
 A plaque celebrating Franco-German reconciliation was later affixed by the Fellowship of the French 18th regiment and the German 20th Infantry Regiment of Ratisbonne.
 This regiment was part of the attacking German forces at Attigny.

+The commune has been awarded one flower by the Conseil national des villes et villages fleuris in the Concours des villes et villages fleuris.